adjust/react_native_sdk/README.md

 To support deep linking in Android, the app's `AndroidManifest.xml` file will need to be modified.
 Please refer to this [page of our Android SDK][android-sdk-deeplink] for the needed modifications to `AndroidManifest.xml`.

-To support deep linking in iOS 8 or earlier, the app's `info.plist` file will need to be modified.
-Please refer to this [page of our iOS SDK][ios-sdk-deeplink-early] for the needed modifications to `info.plist`.
+To support deep linking in iOS 8 or earlier, the app's `Info.plist` file will need to be modified.
+Please refer to this [page of our iOS SDK][ios-sdk-deeplink-early] for the needed modifications to `Info.plist`.

 To support deep linking in iOS 9 or later, your app would have to handle Universal Links.
 Please refer to this [page of our iOS SDK][ios-sdk-deeplink-late] for the needed modifications.